Jurong: Jurong Industrial Estate

-In 1968, the Jurong Town Corporation was created to direct and manage of Jurong's development.
-By this time, a total of 14.78 square-kilometres of industrial land had been prepared with 153 factories fully functioning and being up-and-running and 46 more being constructed and set up.
-With Singapore's economy constantly growing and developing ever more rapidly, finding more space for newer businesses and industries in the future is an ever-present and constant challenge.
-Seven islets off the southern coast of Jurong were merged to create the 30 square-kilometre Jurong Island, which is where most of the oil, chemical and petrochemical factories, manufacturing industries and plants in Singapore are located at.
-The construction and development of Jurong Island began in the early part of the 1990s and is scheduled to be completed by 2010 (as of 2016, much of the development works have been completed, with some newer developments about to commence or are still ongoing).
-A number of heavy-type industrial companies and firms, such as DuPont and Teijin Polycarbonate, amongst others, began their business operations there in the later part of the 1990s.
+In 1968, the Jurong Town Corporation was established to direct and manage Jurong's development.
+By this time, a total of 14.78 square kilometres of industrial land had been prepared, with 153 factories fully operational and 46 more under construction.
+As Singapore's economy continued to grow rapidly, addressing the challenge of accommodating new businesses and industries became increasingly pressing.
+To meet these demands, seven islets off the southern coast of Jurong were merged to create the 30 square-kilometre Jurong Island, which became the hub for oil, chemical and petrochemical factories, manufacturing industries and plants in Singapore.
+The construction and development of Jurong Island began in the early 1990s and was scheduled to be completed by 2010.
+By 2016, much of the development works have been completed, with some newer developments continuing to emerge.
+A number of heavy-type industrial companies and firms, such as DuPont and Teijin Polycarbonate, began operations on the island in the late 1990s.
 The Jurong Island Causeway provides the only land-based link to Jurong Island from mainland Singapore.
-All forms of access to the island is heavily restricted ever since the September 11 attacks in 2001.
-An entry/exit security pass is required for all employees working at Jurong Island and cameras and all other recording equipment are banned from being transported into the island.
+Following the September 11 attacks in 2001, access to Jurong Island became heavily restricted.
+An entry/exit security pass is now required for all employees working at Jurong Island, and cameras and all other recording equipment are banned from being transported into the island.

+The success of Jurong Industrial Estate was a model for Singapore's later Regional Industrial Parks program, through which Singapore sought to boost its domestic economy through foreign industrial parks modeled on Jurong Industrial Estate.